rubjoh/rubjoh/README.md

 ---

 ### 🚀 A Little About Me 🚀
+I have over 5 years of experience as an Operations Engineer and 2 years as a Launch Coordinator within the telecommunications industry.
+Currently, I am in the final year of my Master's degree in Applied Physics and Mathematics, specializing in Machine Learning.

 - **Learning:** Currently expanding my knowledge in the field of self-supervised learning
 - **Working on:** Building projects in the medical domain